- Before you work on your vehicle or disconnect the battery, please refer to your vehicle handbook for guidance first.

-Please note: If the red engine management light stays on when you turn on the ignition or comes on while you’re driving, it means your engine has a serious fault and you should pull over and seek roadside assistance.
+- If you see a red engine management light, it means your engine has a serious fault and you should pull over and seek roadside assistance.

 Once you have solved the issue, you may find that the amber engine management light remains on due to a glitch.
-In this case, there are a few easy ways to reset your engine management light.
-We’ll explain these below.
-We’ll also show you how to determine the cause of any fault.
+In this case, there are a few easy ways to make the light switch off.
+We’ll explain how to complete an engine management light reset below.

 The easiest way to determine a fault causing the amber engine management light to come on is to use an OBD2 (on-board diagnostic) scanner.
 This device can be purchased online for around £20.
 Simply connect the OBD2 scanner to the connection port, which should be located under your dashboard on the passenger side.
 Almost all cars built after 2000 have this port.